zenstackhq/zenstack-docs/docs/intro/index.md

 sidebar_position: 1
 ---

-import useBaseUrl from '@docusaurus/useBaseUrl';
-import ThemedImage from '@theme/ThemedImage';

 # Introduction

 ZenStack is a Node.js/TypeScript toolkit that simplifies the development of a web app's backend.
 It supercharges [Prisma ORM](https://prisma.io) with a powerful access control layer and unleashes its full potential for full-stack development.
 We created it with the belief that developers can build better applications by: